 - Hammonds Cottage: Sleeps up to 6 guests.
 Two bedrooms: 2 x double, 1 x single bunk bed.
 No bathroom facilities.

-- Cabins 2A and 2B: Sleeps up to 5 guests each.
-Each has 1 bedroom: 1 x double, 1 x single bunk bed with trundle.
+- Cabins 2A and 2B: Sleep up to 4 guests each.
+Each has 1 bedroom: 1 x double, 1 x single bunk bed.
 No bathroom facilities.

-- Cottages 4 and 5: Sleeps up to 6 guests each.
-Each has 2 bedrooms: 1 x queen, 1 x double, 1 x single bunk bed.
+- Cottages 4 and 5: Sleep up to 5 guests each.
+Each has 2 bedrooms: 1 x queen, 1 x double, 1 x single bed.
 Each has bathroom facilities and a television.

-- Cottage 6: Sleeps up to 6 guests.
-Two bedrooms: 1 x queen, 1 x double, 1 x single bunk bed.
+- Cottage 6: Sleeps up to 5 guests.
+Two bedrooms: 1 x queen, 1 x double, 1 x single bed.
 There is a wheelchair-accessible bathroom and a television.